reza-arjmandi/web_api_with_cpp/README.md

 * calculator_front-end
 * calculator_back-end

-In the first section I will use [`React`](https://reactjs.org/) to implement the calculator web interface and in the second section I will use the [`restbed`](https://github.com/Corvusoft/restbed) `C++` framework to implement calculator API.
+In the first section I will use [`React`](https://reactjs.org/) to implement the calculator web interface and in the second section I will use the [`restbed`](https://github.com/Corvusoft/restbed) `C++` framework to implement calculator web API.
-Through this course you will be familiar with Single-page applications, `JavaScript` frameworks and rest api.
+Through this course you will be familiar with Single-page applications, `JavaScript` frameworks and `REST` API.
 Let’s start the front-end section.

 ## calculator Front-end